Estimating treatment effects with competing intercurrent events in randomized controlled trials: Intercurrent events in randomized controlled trials

 \subsection{Two phase-3 trials in systemic lupus erythematosus}

-To rigorously examine the challenges posed by ICEs in clinical trials, we analyze data from two recent randomized studies for systemic lupus erythematosus \citep{morand2023baricitinib, petri2023baricitinib}, in which participants were randomly assigned to either the baricitinib treatment group or the placebo control group.
+To rigorously examine the challenges posed by IEs in clinical trials, we analyze data from two recent randomized studies for systemic lupus erythematosus \citep{morand2023baricitinib, petri2023baricitinib}, in which participants were randomly assigned to either the baricitinib treatment group or the placebo control group.
 These twin trials were designed to provide substantiated evidence on the causal treatment effect of baricitinib versus placebo.

 The primary outcome is a response index measured at 52 weeks after treatment initiation.
 Ideally, this outcome would be compared directly between the two treatment groups at week 52.
-However, 429 out of 1,535 patients (27.95\%) experienced ICEs during the follow-up period, resulting in unobserved outcome data.
-Figure~\ref{fig::pie_chart_ice} shows the types and proportions of these ICEs.
-During the 52-week period, various ICEs occurred: some patients discontinued treatment due to adverse events or lack of efficacy; others discontinued treatment due to study withdrawal for unspecified reasons or were lost to follow-up; and some were excluded from the study due to protocol deviations.
+However, 429 out of 1,535 patients (27.95\%) experienced IEs during the follow-up period, resulting in unobserved outcome data.
+Figure~\ref{fig::pie_chart_ice} shows the types and proportions of these IEs.
+During the 52 weeks, various IEs occurred: some patients discontinued treatment due to adverse events or lack of efficacy; others discontinued treatment due to study withdrawal for unspecified reasons or unable to contact; and some were excluded from the study due to protocol deviations.
 We revisit this example in greater detail in Section~\ref{sec::application}.